 1. What are the disadvantages of being an only child?

-Some disadvantages of being an only child are that they cannot share their feelings on a daily basis and may be under extra parental pressure to perform well in academics and extracurricular activities.
+Some disadvantages of being an only child are that they cannot share their feelings on a daily basis which can sometimes lead to occasional bouts of depression.
+Some other disadvantages of being an only child are that they may face difficulty adjusting to the extra parental pressure placed on them to excel in academics and extracurricular activities.
+They may be under extra parental pressure to perform well in academics and extracurricular activities.
 In addition, they may also have to find ways to play, entertain, and self-motivate themselves without a sibling.

 2. Are parents of only children happier?